 A decades-long US program of forced sterilization left tens of thousands of women unable to have children.
 As plans for compensation remain feeble, RT talks to one of the victims about the horrors of eugenics she was exposed to.

-Operating from 1933 to 1977, the Eugenics Board of North Carolina quietly sterilized an estimated 7,600 people, targeting minorities and poor young women due to their low income and education.
-In North Carolina, an IQ of 70 or lower would mean sterilization was suitable.
+Operating from 1933 to 1977, the Eugenics Board of North Carolina quietly sterilized an estimated 7,600 people, targeting Black women and poor young women and girls.
+In North Carolina, an IQ of 70 or lower – a sign of lack of education not mental capacity – would mean sterilization was deemed suitable.
 It was also the only state that gave the freedom to social workers to determine who would be sterilized.

-Eugenics is a pseudo-science aimed at improving the so-called ‘quality’ of the population by forcibly preventing reproduction by people thought, by some, to be inferior.
-America’s silent eugenics program, conceived in 1920s and practiced across 32 states, targeted mostly young minorities deemed too poor, mentally disabled or otherwise ‘unfit’ to raise children.
+Eugenics is a pseudo-science aimed at improving the so-called ‘quality’ of the population by forcibly preventing reproduction by people deemed inferior.
+America’s eugenics program conceived in 1920s and practiced across 32 states, targeted mostly young African American women deemed too poor, mentally disabled or otherwise ‘unfit’ to raise children.

 84-year-old Virginia Brooks became one of the eugenics victims when she was taken away at 14.